loda-lang/loda-programs/programs/oeis/list1.md

 * [A060566](http://oeis.org/A060566) ([L06 program](060/A060566.asm)): a(n) = n^2 - 79*n + 1601.
 * [A060571](http://oeis.org/A060571) ([L12 program](060/A060571.asm)): Tower of Hanoi: the optimal way to move an even number of disks from peg 0 to peg 2 or an odd number from peg 0 to peg 1 is on move n to move disk A001511 from peg A060571 (here) to peg A060572.
 * [A060572](http://oeis.org/A060572) ([L13 program](060/A060572.asm)): Tower of Hanoi: the optimal way to move an even number of disks from peg 0 to peg 2 or an odd number from peg 0 to peg 1 is on move n to move disk A001511 from peg A060571 to peg A060572 (here).
+* [A060573](http://oeis.org/A060573) ([L08 program](060/A060573.asm)): Tower of Hanoi: using the optimal way to move an even number of disks from peg 0 to peg 2 or an odd number from peg 0 to peg 1, a(n) is the smallest disk on peg 0 after n moves.
 * [A060576](http://oeis.org/A060576) ([L02 program](060/A060576.asm)): Number of homeomorphically irreducible general graphs on 1 labeled node and with n edges.
 * [A060577](http://oeis.org/A060577) ([L12 program](060/A060577.asm)): Number of homeomorphically irreducible general graphs on 2 labeled nodes and with n edges.
 * [A060582](http://oeis.org/A060582) ([L03 program](060/A060582.asm)): If the final digit of n in base 3 is the same as a([n/3]) then this digit, otherwise a(n)= mod 3-sum of these two digits, with a(0)=0.